How drinking alcohol affected my training and health

 I had grown comfortable with drinking alcohol by junior year just in time to turn 21.
 The bars opened up a whole new type of drinking.
 Happy hour and high drink prices (for a college student) inspired pre-gaming and heavier drinking.
 I always drank for fun, but sometimes it felt like we drank more to relax after a long week.
 By senior year a lot revolved around parties and drinking.
 Some weekends began to get hazy.
 I began to wake up hungover and sick.
 My health slowly deteriorated.
 It had become an unhealthy relationship.

 Forming a New Relationship with Drinking After College

 After college, I still did not have a good relationship with drinking alcohol.
 Whenever I was surrounded by people who were drinking, I still overindulged waking up feeling horrible the next day.
 However, just from the consequence of not being surrounded by it all the time, I was able to reduce my drinking time.
 I also had less time since I was working full time.
 My healthy eating helped me lose weight, and I found myself drinking less on the weekends.

 Getting in better shape after working

 I still enjoyed drinking and found it to be a respite from a hard week.
-I also found that it was focused around most of my social situations.
+I also found that it was focused on most of my social situations.
 Every event besides training and working out had a drinking component.
 It was what I did to socialize.
 My drinking was contained for the most part, but sometimes I would still have one of the hazy nights I had in college.
 This resulted in poor food choices and lack of motivation.
 For the most part, however, drinking wasn’t really important.